-Ted Morrissey is the author of the novel Men of Winter (2010, re-released 2013), the novelette Figures in Blue, and, most recently, the novel An Untimely Frost (Twelve Winters Press).
-His short fiction has appeared in nearly twenty journals, including Glimmer Train, The Chariton Review, PANK, Writers Ask and North American Review.
-He is also the author of the monograph The Beowulf Poet and His Real Monsters: A Trauma-Theory Reading of the Anglo-Saxon Poem (Edwin Mellen Press, 2013).
+Ted Morrissey is the author of the novel Men of Winter (2010, re-released 2013), the novelette Figures in Blue, and, most recently, the novel An Untimely Frost (Twelve Winters).
+His short fiction and essays have appeared in more than thirty journals, including Glimmer Train, The Chariton Review, PANK, Writers Ask and North American Review.
+He is also the author of the monograph The Beowulf Poet and His Real Monsters: A Trauma-Theory Reading of the Anglo-Saxon Poem (Mellen, 2013).
 He holds a PhD in English studies and lives just north of Springfield, Illinois.
 A William H. Gass scholar, several of his presentations on Gass’s work are archived at his 12 Winters Blog.

 Contact: jtedmorrissey (at) gmail (dot) com